isomerpages/moe-hougangsec/_departments/Aesthetics and Technology/Visual Art.md

 ---
 <center><iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/UVCv2ZCJpCU" height="315" width="560"></iframe></center>

+### HS Art Education
-In HS, we hope to be an active platform for our students to experience, explore and enjoy Art.
-We encourage them to record, observe and make meaning of what they see, allowing them to understand the values and relevance of art in our world.
+In HS, we aim to be an active platform for our students to experience, explore and enjoy Art.
+Students are encouraged to observe, record and make meaning of what they see, helping them recognise the relevance and value of art in their everyday lives.

 **Our Goals**:
-1. To create an environment with opportunities for students to develop a critical eye for visual art and demonstrate ingenuity in their art making process.
+We strive to create an environment where students develop a critical eye for visual art and show ingenuity in their art-making processes.

-2. Provide in-school, as well as, out-of-school experiences to inspire and cultivate art appreciation in students.
+We provide both in-school and out-of-school learning opportunities to inspire and cultivate art appreciation.

-3. Encourage expression and reflection of thoughts through the making and critique of art.
+We encourage students to express and reflect on their thoughts through the making, discussion and critique of art.

-We encourage every student to recognise the value of art through its historical and cultural context.
+We guide every student to recognise the value of art through its historical, cultural and contemporary contexts.

+### Our Platforms for Learning and Showcase

+**Art Learning Wall**

 **Lower Secondary Art**